How to Safely Format Toshiba Hard Drive for Mac - Qiling

 1. How do I unlock my Toshiba hard drive Mac?

-To unlock an encrypted hard drive, Click on the drive icon in the Finder.
-In the menu that pops up, choose Decrypt "Drive Name" and then enter the password for that drive.
+To unlock an encrypted hard drive, click on the drive icon in the Finder, select Decrypt "Drive Name" from the menu, and enter the password.

 2. Do I need NTFS for Mac?